wireseo/tp/docs/DeveloperGuide.md

 a task that requires completion at a particular point in time; `Deadline` is a task that requires completion before a particular point in time.

-The sequence diagram for the Add Task Command is shown below:
+The sequence diagram for the Add Todo Command is shown below:

 ![Sequence Diagram of Add Task](images/AddTaskSequenceDiagram.png)

+_This sequence diagram applies to other `Add` commands such as adding `Event` and `Deadline`._
 * The `AddCommand`'s`execute` method is first called with a model passed as an argument.
-* `execute` method then calls `AddCommandParser`'s `parse` method with a predicate which parses the task.
+* `execute` method then calls `AddCommandParser`'s `hasTodo` method to check if the task is already contained within the Model class.
-* A `CommandResult` object is created with the message "Task added"" and returned to `AddCommand`.
+* If the task is already contained within the Model class, `AddCommand` will throw an Exception `CommandException`.
+* Else, `AddCommand` will add the new `Task` to the Model class and return a result `CommandResult` containing a `SUCCESS` message.

 --------------------------------------------------------------------------------------------------------------------